CanberraGrammar/cc-ext-2020-discoboard/Week 1 - Installation Guide/README.md

 1. Step into the program (using the buttons at the top)
 1. Once your line has been run, check that your value has been moved into selected register
     ![Register Image](./images/Registers.jpg)

+## Code

+Once you have successfully installed everything look through the [ARM-7 Cheat Sheet](https://github.com/CanberraGrammar/cc-ext-2020-discoboard/blob/master/ARMv7-cheat-sheet.pdf) and try to make a program (e.g. a loop that count to 10)